<< GUIDELINES FOR LIMITED USE OF CONFRONTATION: >>

 Confrontation is a nonviolent show of strength that is used to

-emphasize differences with your Adversary (and/or the Decision Makers) on a
+emphasize differences with your Adversary (and/or the Decision Makers)

 specific aspect of the issue.
-Your goal in using confrontation will be to
+Your goal in using confrontation will

 focus attention on strengths in your position or in your base of support.